 Unstable Shapes Drop 90s Noise Rock Inspired Debut Album (Release Tonight!)

-After several years of honing their craft live, and a series of singles, locals Unstable Shapes are dropping their debut Delicate Machinery on Learning Curve Records today.
-The 10-song album propels through a solid 38 minutes driven by jagged guitars, tight muscular drumming, melodic bass and raw passionate vocals.
-Right from the opener, “Prince Kissinger,” you can hear the band’s influences blended into their own tight package: Drive Like Jehu’s dissonant math swagger, Unwound’s rhythmic precision, traces of other 90s stalwarts like Lungfish and Sonic Youth.
-Through songs like the last single “You’ve Been Selected To Be Bones”, singer Andrew Cahak explores themes of modern anxiety and disconnection.
-While the album strongly echoes an amalgamation of their 90s heroes, Delicate Machinery is a strong, tight, and fully formed debut statement from the band that is both noisy and melodic.
-Catch their release show tonight at Zhora Darling or see them around town soon and see why they’ve created great hype including a spot on last year’s Picked To Click from Racket.
+After several years of honing their craft live and releasing a series of singles, the locals Unstable Shapes are dropping their debut album, Delicate Machinery, on Learning Curve Records today.
+This 10-song album propels through a solid 38 minutes, driven by jagged guitars, tight, muscular drumming, melodic bass, and raw, passionate vocals.
+From the opener, “Prince Kissinger,” you can hear the band’s influences blended into their tight package: Drive Like Jehu’s dissonant math swagger, Unwound’s rhythmic precision, and traces of other 90s stalwarts like Lungfish and Sonic Youth.
+In songs like the last single, “You’ve Been Selected To Be Bones,” singer Andrew Cahak explores themes of modern anxiety and disconnection.
+While the album strongly echoes an amalgamation of their 90s heroes, Delicate Machinery is a solid, tight, and fully formed debut statement from the band that is both noisy and melodic.
+Catch their release show tonight at Zhora Darling, or see them around town soon and discover why they’ve generated great hype, including a spot on last year’s Picked To Click from Racket.

 – Adam